thudfactor/elfinjohn/content/_index.md

 resources:
 cover:
   src: /uploads/cover.jpg
-  alt: A red-ruffed lemur photographed at the national zoo.
-He/She is perched on a rock and staring directly at the camera.
+  alt: A red-ruffed lemur at the National Zoo.
-  caption: A red-ruffed lemur [at the National Zoo](https://nationalzoo.si.edu/animals/red-ruffed-lemur) in Washington, DC.
+  caption: A red-ruffed lemur at the National Zoo in Washington, DC.
 ---